madetech/data-101/guides/sphinx_setup.md

 # Introduction - What is Sphinx?

 At it's core [Sphinx](https://www.sphinx-doc.org/en/master/index.html) is a documentation generator that uses reStructuredText or Markdown to create static documentation websites.
-It makes it easy to create intelligent and beautiful documentation for not just python projects, and can be embedded in many existing project setups.
+It makes it easy to create intelligent and beautiful documentation for not just python projects, and can be embedded in many existing project setups (see Examples of potential use cases below).
 [Sphinx](https://www.sphinx-doc.org/en/master/index.html) can look quite intimidating to a first-time user - it is packed full of features and has a large community base with plugins and themes galore

 I hosted a Data CoP that talked about `Sphinx`, and gave some examples of potential alternatives and competitors.
-If you want to see this CoP you can find the recording information in our [Facilitators sheet](https://docs.google.com/spreadsheets/d/1C4n1miK6Xaa5CHkZmjSQyBRtSm15PyyUpoCk_SzM0NE/edit?usp=sharing).
+If you want to see this CoP please reach out to the data team (internal use only).

 ## When might you want to use Sphinx?
 This section will give an insight into when it might be used, and also what other tools exist in this realm.